ArchC/ecos-mips-platform/README.md

 nc localhost 6000
 ```

-* Note that the Interrupt Controller Unit has only been routed to the system in this commit.
-It has not been configred for this system.
+* Note that the Interrupt Controller Unit And the Timer Unit has only been routed to the system now.
+It has to configred for this system.